 What are some of the factors that led to your decision to enter the seminary and discern the question of a vocation to the priesthood

-Junior year in college Fr.
-Mark, the vicar at my parish St. Agatha's, answered my prayer by asking me if I would like to be a priest.
-Junior year in college I asked God through St. Jude's intercession to help find God's will, and what better way than through Fr.
-Mark, the vicar at my parish St. Agatha's.
+Junior year in college, through St. Jude's intercession, I asked God to help me find His will.
+It was at this time that the parochial vicar at my parish, St. Agatha's, asked me if I had ever thought of being a priest.
 After entering a deeper prayer life with Christ through Mary, spiritual direction, working after college and striving to live a good life with my family, I believed that God desired me to be a priest.
 The thought of being a priest, of offering myself with Christ's sacrifice, continues to fill me with the deepest joy because it is precisely the way God wants me to love and serve him.

 Who are some of the people who influenced your decision to enter the seminary?
 What is it about them that assisted you?

-Fr.
-Mark Murphy, Msgr.
+Msgr.
 McLaughlin, Fr.
 Thomas Buckley, Fr.
 Ron Tacelli SJ, and Fr.
 Paul McNellis SJ were great influences who by their daily witnessed to the priesthood and spiritual direction guided me towards where God was calling me to be formed, as a diocesan priest.
+My parents were also an important influence for me, their hard work and sacrificial love for my brothers and me are traits I hope to imitate in my future life as a priest.

 What would you say is the role of prayer in the life of a seminarian and what effect does it have on one's ability to see God's call?